 6. What the reviewer does not do

 Though I am always grateful for contact with members of the public who have something to say that is relevant to my tasks, I cannot investigate or provide redress in respect of particular incidents.
-Nor does time permit me to assist students with their dissertations.

 The Independent Reviewerâ€™s responsibilities in relation to terrorism extend to Northern Ireland: but public order matters under the Justice and Security (Northern Ireland) Act 2007 are the responsibility of a separate Northern Ireland Reviewer.Â Â RobertÂ Whalley CB performed thatÂ role until January 2014, andÂ was succeeded from 1 February by David Seymour CB.

 The functions of the Independent Reviewer are distinct from (though occasionally confused with) those of the Interception of Communications Commissioner (Rt.
 Hon.
 Sir Anthony May) and the Intelligence Services Commissioner (Rt.
 Hon.
 Sir Mark Waller), retired judges of the Court of Appeal who are appointed under sections 57 and 59 respectively of the Regulation of Investigative Powers Act 2000.
 Further details of their roles, together with open versions of their reports,Â may be found on the Intelligence Commissioner website.